opensearch-project/documentation-website/_data-prepper/pipelines/configuration/processors/aws-lambda.md

 The processor supports the following invocation types:

-- `request-response`: Processor waits for Lambda function completion before proceeding.
+- `request-response`: The processor waits for Lambda function completion before proceeding.
 - `event`: Function is triggered asynchronously without waiting for a response.
 - `Batching`: When enabled, events are aggregated and sent in bulk to optimize Lambda invocations.
 Batch thresholds control event count, size limit, and timeout.
 - `Codec`: JSON is is used for both request and response codecs.
 Lambda must return JSON array outputs.